 4: Outsource the job to a contractors:

-if you own a medium to large scale company then outsourcing some of the employees could save you thousands for pounds of employer tax bill.
+If you own a medium to large scale company then outsourcing some of the employees could save you thousands of pounds for your employer tax bill.

-Example: you own a company name XYZ limited, based in birmingham.
-You have 20 employees working for XYZ.
+For example, let’s say you own a company name XYZ limited, based in Birmingham, and you have 20 employees working for XYZ.

 Option 1: If you want hire a payroll administrator you need to consider the following expenses:

 5: Employer pension of

 6: Employer NI of 13.6 % and so on.